learn-software-engineering/learn-software-engineering/content/en/programming/0300-oop/0301-classes-objects.md

 john.age   # 30
 ```

-- **Methods**: In the same way as accessing attributes but adding parentheses inside which arguments are passed if it takes any.
+- **Methods**: Are invoked in the same way as accessing attributes but adding parentheses, and inside them, the arguments that are passed if it takes any.

 ```python
 # Person class